vincentmorneau/apex-pwa/readme.md

 # APEX as a PWA

+This page is going to be updated in the following weeks to improve documentation.

+The code is fairly commented, so I recommend reading through the `src` folder too.

+More more info, watch the recording of my #Kscope18 session on PWAs.

+---

 This APEX application is a Progressive Web App and demoes the following features:
 1. Installing the app on a phone
 2. Making the app available offline